Riverpoint, Washington

 Riverpoint is an unincorporated community and census-designated place (CDP) in east King County, Washington, United States.
 As of the 2020 census, it had a population of 774.
 At the 2010 census, the area was listed as the Tanner CDP and had a population of 1,018 over a larger area.

 In 2010, the Tanner CDP ranked 46th out of 522 communities in the state of Washington for per capita income.

 Geography

 Riverpoint is located in the valley of the Middle and South Forks of the Snoqualmie River and is bordered to the southwest by the city of North Bend.

 According to the United States Census Bureau, the Riverpoint CDP has a total area of 3.38 sqkm, of which 3.28 sqkm are land and 0.09 sqkm, or 2.73%, are water.
 In 2010, the Tanner CDP had a total area of 10.45 sqkm.

 Riverpoint is served by Exit 32 on Interstate 90, at the base of Mount Si, which rises to the north.
 The community is surrounded by miles of hiking trails located in Washington State Forest Reserves.
 The most popular hiking trail in the area is the Mount Si Trail.

 Demographics

+The community first appeared as a census designated place under the name Tanner in the 2000 U.S. census.
+The CDP was renamed as Riverpoint for the 2020 U.S. census.